by Craig Pellet, EA

 Most commercial banks and some brokerage firms offer HSA accounts.
 Consider if you’ll be using your HSA to save for future expenses or to pay for current ones.
 If you are saving, you might consider a brokerage firm that offers investments with higher returns than the savings rate offered by a commercial bank.
 Indeed, you could choose to fund an HSA, invest the funds, and pay out-of-pocket costs with other cash.
 That way, the balance in the HSA would build up, a lot like a retirement account.

 John Schachter + Associates Inc. helps clients recognize the opportunities for tax savings with HSAs.
-Let us know if we can help you today.
+Talk to us.
+Let us know how we can help you today.